-Michael holds the position of technical editor for the SPE Editorial Review Committee and is a frequent contributor to SPE Technical Interest Groups and a member on the SPE Online Communities Advisory Committee.
+Michael holds the position of technical editor for the SPE Editorial Review Committee and is a frequent contributor to SPE Technical Interest Groups and a member on the SPE Online Communities Advisory Committee and a past administrative chairperson of SPE Human Factors Technical Section.
 He is a lifetime member of both the Tau Beta Pi Engineering Honor Society and the Pi Epsilon Tau Petroleum Engineering Honor Society.
 Michael also serves on the board of a Houston-area charity.

 Michael lives and works around the globe and would love to share your vision and work on your project next.
 See his Resume